DragosTana/ml_homework/README.md

 **The kernel regression implemented is compatible with the scikit-learn framework.** This means it can used, like any other regressor of scikit-learn, in its grid search and cross validation functions.

+A Montecarlo Simulation was setuped to evaluate the difference between kernel regression and KNN.
+The results seem to be in favor of the kernel regression.